 Find out more about the creative commons, databases the library purchases for your use, as well as your obligations to uphold licenses here.

 4. Could the use be a Fair Use?

 Find out more about this important doctrine written into the copyright law to allow society certain rights to use copyrighted materials.

 5. How can you obtain Permission to use a protected work?

-If the work is protected by copyright and your use of the work is not covered by Fair Use or any of the exceptions, it can’t hurt to ask the copyright holder for permission to use the work.
+If the work is protected by copyright and your use of the work is not covered by an exception, you can ask the copyright holder for permission to use the work.
 Find more information about seeking permission to use copyrighted material here.